Does Racist Humor Promote Racism?

 The next day, he brings three beautiful women into the house and sits them down on the couch and they chat for a while.

-He then says, "Okay, Ma, guess which one I'm going to marry."
+He then says, "OK, Ma, guess which one I'm going to marry."

 She immediately replies, "The one on the right."